 “Increased students’ final exam marks by 20% by implementing a study tutorial program.”

 This is probably the most important step in writing your higher education resume.
 Always proofread your work for spelling and grammar.
 Being able to submit a resume that is free of mistakes and looks polished will undoubtedly be worth the time you take to read it over a few times.
 Make sure that not only is the spelling correct, but your dates and address information are accurate as well.
-A great tip is to have a friend re-read your resume to see if there is anything you may have missed.
+A great tip is to have a friend re-read your resume to see anything you may have missed.

 Research Faculty Institution

-Taking the time to investigate the college or university mission, future goals, and position expectations can go a long way when it comes to applying for the next step in your career.
+Taking the time to investigate the college or university mission, future goals, and position expectations can go a long way when applying for the next step in your career.
 Making sure not to use the first person when describing the capabilities you will bring to the position, simple statements that connect the job description to your own responsibilities shows that you have read and thought about the requirements specified in the posting.

 Resume Formatting and Design

 The overall formatting of your resume should be consistent with the other documents being submitted.
-This means that your resume, cover letter, thank you letter, reference page, etc. should all have the same header, margins, font style and size, and borders, if applicable.
+This means that your resume, cover letter, thank you letter, reference page, etc., should all have the same header, margins, font style and size, and borders, if applicable.
 Bold or italicize your name and section headings, and keep your qualifications the focal point.

 Summing it Up!

 Being organized is a top skill for any position in the higher education field.
 Ensure that your resume or curriculum vitae look professional and clean, and this will easily translate to your academic skill set.
-Read the job description and posting in detail in order to tailor your resume or CV to match.
+Read the job description and posting in detail to tailor your resume or CV to match.
 This will set you apart from other candidates and land your application in the interview pile.

 Use metrics throughout your work as it showcases your accomplishments in detail and allows the reader to input your hard skills into the position you are applying for.

 There are many ways to write a professional resume for your next job as Dean of Students or English Professor.
-Follow the tips outlined above and you will surpass the other applicants and be sitting across from the interview panel in no time.
+Follow the tips outlined above, and you will surpass the other applicants and be sitting across from the interview panel in no time.

 Take the time to review resume samples to get ideas for formatting, content, keyword placement, and organization.

-If you need help writing your job search documents, including a strong higher education resume and cover letter, connect with me (Candace) via phone 1 877 738 8052 or send an email.
+If you need help writing your job search documents, including a strong higher education resume and cover letter, connect with me (Candace) via phone at 1 877 738 8052 or send an email.